Good News About a Breakthrough Conte Center Publication

 New Center publication in Neuropsychopharmacology suggests that fragmentation and unpredictable parental signals may be relevant to smartphone use.

 Cellphone/smartphone use is now constant and ubiquitous: Over 95% of millennials and 85% of Gen-X individuals own a smartphone...Read the full article

-Conte Center Team To Be Honored with ICTS Team Science Award
+Conte Center Team Honored with ICTS Team Science Award

-The Institute for Clinical and Translational Science has named Conte Center @ UCI as recipient of its 2018 Robert Newcomb Interdisciplinary Team Science Award.
+The Institute for Clinical and Translational Science has named Conte Center @ UCI the recipient of its 2018 Robert Newcomb Interdisciplinary Team Science Award.
 The award was created to “highlight and honor individuals who have played a formative role in bringing together teams of researchers from diverse, trans-, multi-, and interdisciplinary backgrounds in studies and projects that have advanced biomedical and clinical research” according to the center’s website.
-The award will be presented at The 10th Annual ICTS Awards Dinner “People Who Make A Difference in Human Health”.
-The event and dinner are Friday, May 4, 2018.
-Tickets are available.
+The award was presented at The 10th Annual ICTS Awards Dinner “People Who Make A Difference in Human Health”.

-Conte Center Director to receive American Academy of Neurology’s highest award
+Conte Center Director receives American Academy of Neurology’s highest award

-Dr. Tallie Z. Baram will receive the prestigious 2018 Cotzias Award during the American Academy of Neurology‘s 70th annual meeting, April 21-27, in Los Angeles.
+Dr. Tallie Z. Baram received the prestigious 2018 Cotzias Award during the American Academy of Neurology‘s 70th annual meeting, held in April 2018, in Los Angeles.
 Established in 1978, the Cotzias Lecture and Award are named for George C. Cotzias, MD, who together with colleagues developed L-Dopa treatment, the most commonly used intervention for Parkinson’s disease.

 Read the full article at UC Irvine Health News.